maflcko/b-c-gui-translations-review/reviews/de.md

 </translation>

 ERR
-The last sentence is ungrammatical (missing "Sie" and comma).
-Also "in einer neueren Version" is better as "mit einer neueren Version."
+The imperative sentence is missing the polite form "Sie" and a comma.
+Also, "in einer neueren Version" is better rendered as "mit einer neueren Version" in this context.

 Correct translation:
 Nicht erkannter Deskriptor gefunden.
 Wallet %s wird geladen.